teamprof/psoc4-voice-assistant-launcher/README.md

-# Voice Assistant Launcher (PSoC4 firmware)
+# Voice Assistant Launcher (PSoC4 and EZ-BLE firmware)
-### Existing Voice Assistance (e.g. Google Assistance/Siri) keeps capturing data from microphone all the time, in order to detect the trigger words/phrases like Hey Google / Siri.
+### Existing Voice Assistance (e.g. Google Assistance/Siri) keeps capturing data from microphone all the time, in order to detect the trigger words/phrases like "Hey Google" / "Siri".
 This causes a privacy concern as user may be unwilling to be listened by the Voice Assistance 24x7.
 ### In additional, unintentional trigger may happen by a third party whose speaks the trigger words/phrases but captured by the Voice Assistance.
 ### This PSoC4 firmware leverages the Infineon's CapSense technology to implement a voice trigger commander.
+### User moves his/her finger on the CapSense trackpad with a rotate-clocksize gesture.
+The PSoC 4100S sends an "EventLaunch" message to Android device via the EZ-BLE module.
+The VoiceAssistantLauncher APP installed on the Android device launches Google Assistant once received the "EventLaunch" message.
 ---

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v3-blue.svg)](https://github.com/teamprof/psoc4-voice-assistant-launcher/blob/main/LICENSE)